raspberrypilearning/blender-render-snow-scene/en/step_1.md

 ## Introduction

-Render a snow scene animation using Blender
+Render a snow scene animation using Blender.

 ### What you will make